iExecBlockchainComputing/floor-price-checker/README.md

  Or 20345.861600 Usd
 ```

 - The web3 workflow is designed to return the Usd global estimate of your portfolio as a callback-data.
 Thus, there is no `result.txt` file but in the `computed.json` you will find the `"callback-data"` entry : "0x" + the hexadecimal encoded Usd estimate.
+(You can find the `go-ethereum/common/hexutil` documentation [here](https://pkg.go.dev/github.com/ethereum/go-ethereum@v1.10.17/common/hexutil))
 ```
 </iexec_out/computed.json>
 { "callback-data" : "0x32303335372e363435363030" }